Individual Therapy

 Are You Caught in a Codependent Cycle?

 Codependency is characterized by an unhealthy reliance on another person for emotional support, self-worth, and identity.
 This dynamic can manifest in various ways – whether you’re the caregiver constantly trying to fix your partner’s problems or the one who feels lost without their validation.
-Both roles can lead to emotional exhaustion and a sense of unfulfillment.
+Both roles can lead to emotional exhaustion and a sense of unfullfillment.

 Codependency often stems from early life experiences, particularly those involving family dynamics.
 Individuals who grew up in emotionally unavailable environments may develop codependent behaviours as a way to cope with feelings of inadequacy or abandonment.
 They learn to prioritize others’ needs to feel valued or secure.